THURSDAY, MAY 22, 1998 --

 When he found it, Fat Boy looked at the cover and shook his head in amazement.
 Fat Boy always shook his head in amazement when he saw the cover of Come Fly With Me.

-Sitting at the bar one stormy summer night in Atlanta, waiting out the delay, Fat Boy had found himself talking Sinatra with another stranded traveler.
+Sitting at the bar one stormy summer night in Atlanta, waiting out the delay, Fat Boy found himself talking Sinatra with another stranded flyer.

 "I dunno," said Fat Boy.
 "It was a good album and all, but..."